haandol/cognito-kakao-example/README.md

 ![](/img/kakao2.png)

-4. on the same page, Set redirect uri to `http://localhost:3000`
+> NOTE: on the same page, you should change redirect uri to cognito callback url, like `https://DOMAIN_NAME.auth.ap-northeast-2.amazoncognito.com/oauth2/idpresponse`.
+We will get to that later in this doc.

-5. visit `Security` menu and generate `Client secret code` and copy the code.
+4. visit `Security` menu and generate `Client secret code` and copy the code.

-6. visit `API Keys` menu and copy `REST API Key`
+5. visit `API Keys` menu and copy `REST API Key`

 ## Setup Infra